ShiMengjie/Machine-Learning-Andrew-Ng/README.md

 ![title-image](title_image.gif)

 ## Introduction
-These are the programming assignments from Coursera's Machine Learning course [CS229](http://cs229.stanford.edu/) taught by Andrew Ng.
+These codes are the programming assignments from Coursera's [Machine Learning](https://www.coursera.org/learn/machine-learning) course  taught by Andrew Ng.
+You also can watch the Stanford course [CS229](http://open.163.com/special/opencourse/machinelearning.html).
+### Attention：
+You can download the videos form [Baidu](https://pan.baidu.com/s/1qZlQFoS).

 * "A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E."
 -------------- Definition of Machine Learning by Tom Mitchell
-### Attention：
-You can get the videos form [here](http://open.163.com/special/opencourse/machinelearning.html).

 ## How to start
 ### Dependencies